Irate Driver Tries To Cut Off Donald Trump Florida Motorcade, Flashes Obscene Gestures When Pulled Over

 — Tom Diemer (@tdiemer) November 26, 2017

 This isn’t the first time in recent weeks that a Trump motorcade has made headlines.
 In late October, a woman in Virginia famously flipped off the presidential procession in Virginia as it drove by while she rode her bicycle.
 Her efforts cost her her job.
-However, as The New York Post reports, that minor setback was offset by a crowdfunding campaign which raised over $73,000 by November 14.
-Not too shabby for a government contractor.
+However, as the New York Post reports, that minor setback was offset by a crowdfunding campaign which raised over $73,000 by November 14.

 Trump has yet to comment on Saturday’s motorcade incident.